Fun, easy classroom activities to boost student engagement and energy levels during the winter months, whether in person or virtual.

 It might be too cold to go outside, but research about kids and exercise has shown that when kids move around during the school day, their concentration levels, classroom behavior, and overall mood get a major boost.
 If your students’ energy levels are starting to drag, call for a brain break and try one of these easy movement activities:

 Play a tried-and-true movement game like musical chairs or charades.

 Try a site like GoNoodle for some great interactive movement videos you can do as a class.

 Roll these fitness dice and have kids try each fitness movement that comes up.

 Get in a virtual airplane and travel to the warmth of Mexico or a tropical island!
 Try out a virtual field trip site like this one from Discovery Education or Learn Around the World to take a virtual tour and learn fun facts about your destination.
 Have students bring in beach towels so you can all sit on the beach and discuss the different creatures you might see or activities you might participate in while on your trip.
 This is a great opportunity to incorporate geography, science, and different ecosystems you may already be studying.
 Via ABC News

-If you notice students are particularly sleepy or lacking in focus, ask a volunteer to come to the front of the class to demonstrate a new concept.
-Students will perk right up at the sight of one of their peers at the front of the room.
-Via Teach Hub
+If you notice students are particularly sleepy or lacking in focus, ask a volunteer to come to the front of the class to demonstrate a new concept, or ask a student during a video lesson.
+Students will perk right up at the sight of one of their peers being the “expert.”

 The winter may be dull and dreary, but your classroom doesn’t have to be.
 To turn your teaching space into one that wakes you up and makes you feel good, try brightening up a boring wall with some colorful paper to showcase your students’ artwork.
 All you need is: